prnvravi01/prv-demo/README.md

 # prv-demo
-This is demo for Git and Github class
+This is demo for Git and Github class.